Join Jerwood Compton Poetry fellow, poet and playwright Yomi Sode as he hosts Apples and Snakes: The Podcast.

+Season one and two took on a different format.
 Each episode – released in two parts – will give a greater insight into the journeys of some of the UK’s most celebrated voices, talking through topics such as: the importance of owning and telling our own stories, poetry in education and ‘Sometimes our stories need music’

-Apples and Snakes: The Podcast below, or click the ‘Share’ button to open in Apple Podcasts, Spotify or your preferred podcast app.
+Apples and Snakes: The Podcast launched on 2 August 2021.
+You can catch up on season 1 and 2 on your usual listening channels – or scroll down to listen on our website.
+Click the ‘Share’ button to open in Apple Podcasts, Spotify or your preferred podcast app.

 “This was such an important project to work on because there are so many complicated nuances to being Black or Mixed Black and a creative in the UK.
-There’s so much judgement and, in some ways, the things that are a part of our cultures are diminished as being not polished or “proper” enough.” – Natalie Fiawoo
+There’s so much judgement and, in some ways, the things that are a part of our cultures are diminished as being not polished or “proper” enough.”